 Tougher rhubarb, from later on in the season may stringy and so will benefit from the outer edge being lightly peeled.
 However, in general rhubarb doesn't need to be peeled.

 No, although raw rhubarb is very hard and robust it softened very quickly when exposed to heat.
-If cooked before baking you will find that the rhubarb becomes to soft and looses its shape.
+If cooked before baking you will find that the rhubarb becomes too soft and looses its shape.

 Both the filling and the crumble topping can be prepared in advanced.
 Refrigerate both separately.
 When you are ready, put the fruit crumble together and bake.
 The crumble may need slightly longer in the oven due to the ingredients being chilled.

-🍨 Other British desserts you may like:
+🍨 Other British desserts:

 - Bakewell Tart